top of page

 Lesson 2 begins with a discussion of negative reinforcement: what it is and what role it plays in horse training in general, and clicker training in particular.
 The video shows you how to take the horse training skills you already know and combine them with clicker training.
 That’s one of the great strengths of clicker training: it piggy backs so well onto other training methods.
 You don’t have to throw away everything you have already learned about horse training.
 You take the best of what you know and combine it with clicker training to make it even better.

 Clicker training makes use of two powerful training shortcuts.
 The first is targeting.
 The second is negative reinforcement, or more simply put, pressure and release of pressure.
 This later is something that all horse training, no matter how gentle or harsh, has in common.
 Pressure and release of pressure is the way we communicate with horses.
 When you take the slack out of a lead or a rein to ask for a turn, you are using pressure.
 When you add leg, or shift your weight in the saddle to signal a change of gait, you are using pressure.
+When you run your hand down your horse’s leg to ask him to pick it up, you re using a tactile cue - pressure and release of pressure.

 Lesson 2 shows you how to introduce the concept of moving away from pressure to your horse.
 It begins with a very simple exercise which is particularly useful for pushy, bargy horses: backing in a stall or small paddock.

 When a horse is first asked to back near a wall, many horses will feel stuck.
 They don’t realize that they can just swing their hindquarters over and continue to back.
-Instead the only options they see are either barging forward over their handler, or planting their feet and growing roots.
+Instead the only options they see are either barging forward over the handler, or planting their feet and growing roots.

-In addition to learning an important physical skill, he’s going to be learning emotional control and relaxation.
 He’s going to discover that turning into a freight train and barging over the top of you isn’t the only solution available to him.
 When he finds himself in a tight, trappy situation, instead of panicking or freezing, he can look to you for guidance to help him out.

 From backing in a stall the video lesson progresses to basic leading.
 Here I let Max, a three month old Friesian colt, and his owner teach the lesson.
 Backing, moving the hips and shoulders, yielding softly to pressure on a lead, and the beginnings of ground tying are illustrated clearly by this youngster.

-The second half of the tape extends the concept of moving away from pressure to teach the beginnings of lateral work.
-I use my young horse, Robin, a Cleveland Bay cross, to illustrate how you can focus on individual parts of the horse and get them yielding to you.
 This “duct tape" lesson, as I refer to it, is the cornerstone in the development of both basic control and all upper-level performance work.
 The video shows you how you can take a basic “move away from pressure" lesson and combine it with the clicker to produce an incredibly light, and responsive horse.
-This is the beginning of the development of a beautiful, elegant carriage that has become the hallmark of our clicker- trained horses.
+This is the beginning of the development of the beautiful, elegant carriage that has become the hallmark of our clicker-trained horses.

-It’s all well and good to watch a trained horse perform, but it’s often much more useful to see how you work with a horse who doesn’t know anything about lateral work.
-In the final section of the tape, you get to watch our Icelandic stallion, Sindri, in his second in-hand clicker training session.
 Sindri began this lesson by crowding in on me and wrapping his body around mine.
 Never mind lateral work, just walking a straight line with him was our first goal.
 Sindri’s eagerness to be right there next to you made this almost impossible.
-The solution was systematically to teach him to move his hips and shoulders away from pressure.
+The solution was to teach him to move his hips and shoulders away from tactile cues.
 The result was the beginning of lateral work and lunging.

-Lesson 2 DVD: $29.95
+Lesson 2 DVD: $45.00

 bottom of page